shuvoprime/Android-Automation/README.md

 # Android-Automation

-This is the project which is currently ongoing in MAYA Digital Helath for their user android app.
+This is the repository which is containeing different projects for different company

-ALso, I have use appium for this android app  automation
+## Language and  Framework
+- Python
+- Appium

+## Report Generation
+- Allure

 For Securty purpose, some of the  credentials have been removed form the repo